 Controlling access to professional photographers’ photos is vitally important.
-Sadly, some people will try to steal your content.
+Sadly, some people may try to steal your content.
 Both platforms offer levels of protection.
-ShootProof has a lot of flexibility within this feature.
+And Shootproof has a lot of flexibility within this feature.

 Both of these platforms will make your life as a photographer much easier.
 Both user interfaces are straightforward.
-Both sites offer offline payment as well as all aspects of an online store.
+Both sites offer offline payment and all aspects of an online store.
 And you can offer client discounts and manage digital download permission.

-The range of plans seems to offer the same price from the two providers.
-We will look at the entry-level paid plans for $10 per month and $60—the two ends of the scale.
+The range of plans from the two providers seems to offer the same prices.
+Let’s look at the entry-level paid plans for $10 per month and $60—the two ends of the scale.

-If you’re planning on opening an account that will cost you $30 or more a month, I recommend opening a trial account with both.
-It’s definitely helpful that you can see the full functionality on a trial account.
 You’re not limited to what a free plan gives you.
-Invest some time before you invest some money.
+So invest some time before you invest some money.
 Because in the ShootProof vs. Pixieset battle, anything above $30 is evenly matched.

 I you want to take your photography business to the next level, check out our Profit from Portraits e-book.